A topic from the subject of Calibration in Chemistry.

 Absorbance

-Absorbance is a measure of the amount of light that is absorbed by a sample.
-It is calculated as the logarithm of the ratio of the intensity of the incident light to the intensity of the transmitted light.
+Absorbance is a measure of the amount of light absorbed by a sample.
+It's calculated as the logarithm of the ratio of the intensity of the incident light to the intensity of the transmitted light (A = log10(I0/I), where I0 is the intensity of the incident light and I is the intensity of the transmitted light).

 Calibration Curve

 A calibration curve is a plot of absorbance versus concentration.
-It is used to determine the concentration of an unknown sample by measuring its absorbance and comparing it to the calibration curve.
+It's used to determine the concentration of an unknown sample by measuring its absorbance and comparing it to the calibration curve.
+A linear relationship is typically desired, though this is not always the case.

 Standards

-Standards are solutions of known concentrations that are used to calibrate spectrophotometers.
-They are typically prepared from certified reference materials.
+Standards are solutions of known concentrations used to calibrate spectrophotometers.
+They are typically prepared from certified reference materials to ensure accuracy and traceability.

 Calibration Procedure

-1. Prepare a set of standards with known concentrations.
+1. Prepare a set of standards with known concentrations, covering a suitable range relevant to the expected concentrations of unknown samples.

-2. Measure the absorbance of each standard using the spectrophotometer.
+3. Measure the absorbance of each standard using the spectrophotometer at a specific wavelength relevant to the analyte.

 Validation

-Once the calibration curve is established, it should be validated by measuring the absorbance of an independent sample of known concentration.
-The measured concentration should be within the acceptable range of the calibration curve.
+Once the calibration curve is established, it should be validated.
+This involves measuring the absorbance of one or more independent samples of known concentration (not used to create the curve).
+The measured concentrations should be within an acceptable range of the values predicted by the calibration curve.
+The acceptable range is often defined by the method's required accuracy and precision.

 Materials: